Anthropology is the comparative and historical study of human origins and human societies and cultures.

-The academic program in communication studies at the University of Nevada, Reno, emphasizes training in oral communication skills and the cognitive principles and strategies that support them.
+The communication studies program emphasizes training in oral communication skills and the cognitive principles and strategies that support them.

 As the challenges facing our court systems mount, it is essential that the judiciary be equipped for transition.
 At the forefront of this movement is the highly successful Judicial Studies Program at the University of Nevada, Reno, one of only two such programs offered nationwide.
 The program offers a Master of Judicial Studies and a Ph.D.